 Native American, American Indian

-Native American is preferred unless the individual or group specifies otherwise.
-Use the term Indian to refer to people from India.
+Native American is preferred unless the individual or group specifies otherwise: She is a member of the Shinnecock Indian Nation.
+In general, use the term Indian to refer to people from India.

 People of Color